 If you are ready to move to a big property, we would say that 5 acres are perfect.

-6. Have a budget and costing plan in place
+6. Have a budget and cost plan

 Do an extensive budget and costing plan of all significant initial setup and running costs.
-T

-7. Have shelter ready if you're going to keep animals
+7. Have shelter ready

-8. Pasture and crop rotation is crucial
+8. Pasture and crop rotation are crucial

-Pasture rotation can prevent overgrazing of your pastures, and allow the same piece of ground to be grazed several times during the growing season.
+Pasture rotation can prevent overgrazing of your pastures and allow the same piece of ground to be grazed several times during the growing season.

 9. Get your fences in place